 Two people in exile.
 Two secrets.
 As the past tightens its grip, there may be no escape…

 TV presenter Allis Hagtorn leaves her partner and her job to take voluntary exile in a remote house on an isolated fjord.
 But her new job as housekeeper and gardener is not all that it seems, and her silent, surly employer, 44-year-old Sigurd Bagge is not the old man she expected.
 As they await the return of his wife from her travels, their silent, uneasy encounters develop into a chilling, obsessive relationship, and it becomes clear that atonement for past sins may not be enough… Haunting, consuming and powerful, The Bird Tribunal is a taut, exquisitely written psychological thriller that builds to a shocking, dramatic crescendo that will leave you breathless.

 The whole book is characterised by an uncomfortable and ominous tone and an exquisite writing style.
 It is dark, thrilling and captivating, as we slowly learn more and more about these two lonely people.

 The International Dublin Literary Award nomination statement

 Beautiful about two damaged souls living under the same roof.

 The novel remains with you as an electrical charge under your skin.

-It quivers of excitement and surplus (…) about two people, who only wants to be found and loved.
+It quivers with excitement and surplus (…) about two people, who just want to be found and loved.